mne-tools/mne-bids/paper/paper.md

 extensively documented and explained in examples ([https://mne.tools/mne-bids/](https://mne.tools/mne-bids/)).
-In addition, a command-line interface is provided that allows non-Python users to benefit from some of the core functionality.
+In addition, a command-line interface is provided that allows non-Python users to benefit from the core functionality.

 As of writing, ``MNE-BIDS`` has received code contributions from 15 contributors and its user base is steadily growing.